mpollmeier/scala-repl-pp/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.michaelpollmeier/scala-repl-pp-all_3/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.michaelpollmeier/scala-repl-pp-all_3)

 ## scala-repl-pp
 Scala REPL PlusPlus: a better Scala 3 REPL.
-With many features inspired by ammonite and scala-cli while keeping complexity low by depending on (and not adding much on top of) the stock Scala 3 REPL.
+Wraps the stock Scala 3 REPL and adds many features inspired by ammonite and scala-cli.
+Keeps complexity low by using some (shaded) libraries from the [com.lihaoyi](https://github.com/com-lihaoyi/) stack, as well as [coursier](https://get-coursier.io/) (invoked in a subprocess).

-This is (also) a breeding ground for improvements to the regular scala REPL: we're forking parts of the REPL to later bring the changes back into the dotty codebase (ideally).
+This is (also) a breeding ground for improvements to the stock Scala REPL: we're forking parts of the REPL to later bring the changes back into the dotty codebase (ideally).

 Runs on JDK11+.